brendan-duncan/ugit/docs/local_changes.md

 - **Pull & Commit** — Pull remote changes first, then commit
 - **Commit Only** — Commit without pulling (may cause conflicts)

+## Branch Commit Block List

+In Preferences you can define a list of branch names to prevent commits for.
+This is used to prevent committing to a branch that requires a separate Pull Request branch.

 ---